neuroplasticity9/tailwind/README.md

 Run `npm run prod` or `yarn prod` to build production

-Open your browser type http://localhost:9090/docs/ to view
+Open your browser file html or use live preivew on Vscode to view

 Edit your code, site will be auto reload